greg-raven/grus/_posts/2017-11-28-no-amnesty-for-daca-recipients-2.md

 ---
 title: 'No amnesty for DACA recipients'
-date: '2017-11-28T13:24:40-08:00'
 layout: post
 categories:
 - Letters
 tags:
 - amnesty
-    - 'Representative Paul Cook'
+- Representative Paul Cook
-    - 'Representative Paul Ryan'
+- Representative Paul Ryan
+- visa lottery
 ---

 It is vital that you and your fellow Republicans do not bow to pressure and include a DACA amnesty in the year-end spending bill.
 Doing so would set a dangerous precedent and encourage your pro-illegal alien colleagues to demand even larger amnesties.
-Moreover, Congress shouldn’t even consider an amnesty until the border is secured, E-Verify is mandated, and chain migration and the visa lottery are eliminated.
+Moreover, Congress shouldn't even consider an amnesty until the border is secured, E-Verify is mandated, and chain migration and the visa lottery are eliminated.

-President Trump has made it clear that a DACA amnesty shouldn’t be in the December spending bill and Speaker Ryan has said that the spending bill won’t be used to amnesty DACA recipients.
-I urge you to make sure that the bill isn’t used to reward illegal aliens.
+President Trump has made it clear that a DACA amnesty shouldn't be in the December spending bill and Speaker Ryan has said that the spending bill won't be used to amnesty DACA recipients.
+I urge you to make sure that the bill isn't used to reward illegal aliens.

 [Greg Raven](https://www.gregraven.org), Apple Valley, CA